timeplus-io/proton/examples/coinbase/README.md

 ```

-this pipeline will read data from coinbase websocket and then send the result to proton ingest api in a batch
+This pipeline will read data from Coinbase WebSocket and then send the result to Proton ingest API in a batch.

 ## Query you crypto price data with SQL

-now you can run following query to get the OHLC of the crypto data:
+Now you can run the following query to get the OHLC of the crypto data:

 ```sql
 SELECT